 What does an anesthetic dentistry involve?

-Our dental procedures always include full mouth dental radiographs (x-rays), ultrasonic cleaning of every surface of every tooth, probing and assessment of problem areas, polishing of each tooth, and a Chlorhexidine oral rinse.
+Our dental procedures always include full mouth dental radiographs (x-rays), ultrasonic cleaning of every surface of every tooth, probing and assessment of problem areas, high-speed polishing of each tooth, and a Chlorhexidine oral rinse.
 Our doctors will also perform tooth extractions and minor oral surgery, when needed.

 We will also provide your pet with antibiotics and adequate pain relief, as needed.

 Please note that Adobe Animal Hospital does not recommend or condone non-anesthetic dentals.
 These procedures are purely cosmetic and can cause harm to your pet and their teeth.
 For more information on the dangers of non-anesthetic dentistry, please click HERE